weex1997/MastermindGame/README.md

 ## Introduction

 Mastermind is a classic code-breaking logic game I recreated as a terminal-based C# project.
-The game challenges players to decipher a hidden color code using logic and deduction within a limited number of attempts.
+The game challenges players to decipher a hidden code using logical deduction within a limited number of attempts.

 I developed this project as part of my application to the Savvy Kickstarter Program

 ##  Main Mechanics

-- The game randomly generates a **4-digit number** using digits from 0 to 9, with **no repeating digits**.
+- The game randomly generates a **4-digit number** using digits from 0 to 8, with **no repeating digits**.
-- Players attempt to guess this number.
-- After each guess:
+- Check the player's guess by providing feedback.
-  - A **bull** means a correct digit in the correct position.
+-- Well-placed pieces (X) – correct digit in the correct position.
-  - A **cow** means a correct digit but in the wrong position.
+-- Misplaced pieces (Y) – correct digit but in the wrong position.

 The player uses these clues to narrow down the correct number through logic and deduction.